devpro/tech-notes/docs/companies/ngrok/ngrok-ingress-controller.md

 # ngrok Ingress Controller for Kubernetes

 > The ngrok Ingress Controller for Kubernetes is our official open-source controller for adding public and secure ingress traffic to your k8s services.
-You can think of the ngrok Ingress Controller as ngrok packaged as an idiomatic k8s controller — deployed via a simple helm chart, configurable via standard k8s Ingress object (using the kind: Ingress construct), and compatible with k8s best practices.
+> You can think of the ngrok Ingress Controller as ngrok packaged as an idiomatic k8s controller — deployed via a simple helm chart, configurable via standard k8s Ingress object, and compatible with k8s best practices.
 >
 > &mdash; _[ngrok.com/docs/using-ngrok-with/k8s](https://ngrok.com/docs/using-ngrok-with/k8s/)_